Table of Contents

 Controlling pollution issues:

-Q34.
-Explain by drawing energy flow diagrams through steady-state system such as filament lamp a power station, a vehicle travelling at a constant speed on a level road?
+Explain by drawing energy flow diagrams through a steady-state system such as a filament lamp a power station, or a vehicle traveling at a constant speed on a level road?

 In an energy converter, a part of the energy taken (used up) by the system is converted into useful work.
-Remaining part of the energy is dissipated as heat energy, sound energy (noise) into the environment.
+The remaining part of the energy is dissipated as heat energy and sound energy (noise) into the environment.

 OR